unicode-org/icu4x/ffi/diplomat/cpp/docs/source/datetime_ffi.rst

         Creates a new :cpp:class:`ICU4XIsoDateTime` from the specified date and time.

         See the `Rust documentation for new_gregorian_datetime <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.DateTime.html#method.new_gregorian_datetime>`__ for more information.

+    .. cpp:function:: static ICU4XIsoDateTime new_from_date_and_time(const ICU4XIsoDate& date, const ICU4XTime& time)

+        Creates a new :cpp:class:`ICU4XIsoDateTime` from an :cpp:class:`ICU4XIsoDate` and :cpp:class:`ICU4XTime` object

+        See the `Rust documentation for new <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.DateTime.html#method.new>`__ for more information.

     .. cpp:function:: static diplomat::result<ICU4XIsoDateTime, ICU4XError> from_minutes_since_local_unix_epoch(int32_t minutes)